rsdoiel/antenna/socal_north.md

 date: 2023-10-27, from: The Daily Trojan (USC Student Newspaper)

 <p>Explore what USC and South Los Angeles has to say about AI learning.</p>
-<p>The post <a rel="nofollow" href="https://dailytrojan.com/2023/10/27/five-events-to-attend-for-intelligence-on-ai-initiatives/">Five events to attend for intelligence on AI initiatives</a> appeared first on <a rel="nofollow" href="https://dailytrojan.com">Daily Trojan</a>.</p>
+<p>The post <a href="https://dailytrojan.com/2023/10/27/five-events-to-attend-for-intelligence-on-ai-initiatives/">Five events to attend for intelligence on AI initiatives</a> appeared first on <a href="https://dailytrojan.com">Daily Trojan</a>.</p>

 <https://dailytrojan.com/2023/10/27/five-events-to-attend-for-intelligence-on-ai-initiatives/>